CaenJones/ChromeSEC/README.md

 ChromeOS gives users several features made to improve the general experience.
 However, these features also create gaps in terms of user security and device policies.
 Because of this, administrators may wish to disable certain features in order to enhance pre-existing controls.

 ## Managing Certificates
-Administrators have the option to prohibit user access to managing CA certificates to minimize the chances of leaked private keys or incorrect modifications to certs.
-This can improve overall device security posture and can also help in limiting user involvement.
+Administrators have the option to prevent user access to the certificate management page to make it harder to leak private keys or incorrectly modify certs.
+This can improve overall device security and can also help in limiting user configuration.

-This configuration is available in  **Devices > Chrome > Settings > Users & browsers**.
-Under **User management of installed CA certificates**, select **Disallow users from managing certificates** and save.
+This change is available in  **Devices > Chrome > Settings > Users & browsers**.
+Then, under **User management of installed CA certificates**, select **Disallow users from managing certificates** and save it.

 ## Disabling The Task Manager
 To ensure the integrity of device extensions and system stability, admins may want to disable the Chrome task manager or set limits on what extensions/applications can be stopped.

 The option to disable the Chrome task manager is one of the first under **Devices > Chrome > Settings > Users & browsers**.
-Admins should choose the option to **block local users from using the task manager**.
+Admins can then choose the option to **block local users from using the task manager**.

 ## Blocking Internal URLs
 Google Chrome has several internal addresses that allow access to developer settings and system changes which can compromise device security and get around policies.
-Because of this, admins may want to  disable these features in **Devices > Chrome > Settings > Users & browsers > URL Blocking:**
+Because of this, admins may want to  disable these pages in **Devices > Chrome > Settings > Users & browsers > URL Blocking:**
 ```
 chrome://net-export
 chrome://sync-internals